wbond/asn1crypto/readme.md

  2. Verbose, non-pythonic API
  3. Out-dated and incomplete definitions in *pyasn1-modules*
  4. No simple way to map data to native Python data structures
- 5. No mechanism for overriden universal ASN.1 types
+ 5. No mechanism for overridden universal ASN.1 types

 The *pyasn1* API is largely method driven, and uses extensive configuration objects and lowerCamelCase names.
 There were no consistent options for